 requiring you to make major investments in new technology and the attendant training and trial-and-error configuration and management.

-ICM makes it easy to provision and deploy the desired InterSystems IRIS configuration on Infrastructure as a service (IaaS) public cloud platforms, including Google, Amazon, and Azure, or on your private VMware vSphere cloud.
+ICM makes it easy to provision and deploy the desired InterSystems IRIS configuration on Infrastructure as a Service (IaaS) public cloud platforms, including Google, Amazon, and Azure.
 Define what you want in plain text configuration files and use the simple command line interface to direct ICM; ICM does the rest, including provisioning your cloud infrastructure with the widely-used Terraform IaC tool and deploying your InterSystems IRIS-based applications on that infrastructure in Docker containers.

 ICM Makes It Easy

 Using ICM lets you take advantage of the efficiency, agility, and repeatability provided by virtual and cloud computing and containerized software without major development or retooling.
-The InterSystems IRIS configurations ICM can provision and deploy range from a stand-alone instance, through load-balanced ECP application servers connected to a data server, to a basic or complex sharded cluster.
+The InterSystems IRIS configurations ICM can provision and deploy range from a stand-alone instance, through load-balanced application servers connected to a data server in a distributed cache cluster, to a basic or complex sharded cluster.
 ICM can also deploy InterSystems IRIS on existing virtual and physical clusters.

 Even if you are already using cloud infrastructure, containers, or both, ICM dramatically reduces the time and effort required to provision and deploy your application by automating numerous manual steps based on the information you provide.
 And the functionality of ICM is easily extended through the use of third-party tools and in-house scripting, increasing automation and further reducing effort.